scroll-tech/mpt-circuit/spec/mpt-proof.md

 |       |  <proof 1>     |   <proof 1>  |           |
 |  i+1  |  <proof 4>     |   <proof 4>  | Ri+1, Ri+2|

 So there are 5 kinds of proof (4 proof 'pair' mentioned before and a 'padding' proof) which need to be layout to the circuit.
-Columns in circuit are grouped for 3 parts:
+Columns in circuit are grouped into 3 parts:

-+ Controlling part enable different proofs being activated in specified row and constraint how adjacent rows for different proofs can transit:
++ Controlling part, which enables different proofs being activated in specified row and constrains how adjacent rows for different proofs can transit:

 >    * `series` indicate one row is dedicated for the i*th* transition for state trie.
 The cell of `series` on next row must be the same or only 1 more than the current one.
 >    * `selector 0~5` each enable the row for one of the 5 proofs.
-With constraint `sigma(selector_i) = 1` there would be one and only one selector is enabled for each row.
+With constraint `sigma(selector_i) = 1` there would be one and only one selector enabled for each row.
->    * `op_type` can be 0 to 5 and specified the row currently works for proof N. And constraint `sigma(selector_i * i) = op_type` bind the value of `op_type` to the enabled `selector_i`.
+>    * `op_type` can be 0 to 5 and specifies that the row currently works for proof N. And constraint `sigma(selector_i * i) = op_type` binds the value of `op_type` to the enabled `selector_i`.
->    * `op_delta_aux` reflects whether there is a different between the value of current `op_type` cell and the one above it.
+>    * `op_delta_aux` reflects whether there is a difference between the value of current `op_type` cell and the one above it.
 >    * `ctrl_type` is used by different proofs to mark one row for its roles.
 When the value of `op_type` changed in adjacent rows, only the constrained pairs of `(op_type, ctrl_type)` are allowed so the sequence of proofs stacking is controlled.
 More specific, we just:
->        + look up current `(op_type, ctrl_type)` pair from 'external rules' collection when value of current `op_type` cell different from which in above row (the difference must be one)
+>        + look up current `(op_type, ctrl_type)` pair from 'external rules' collection when the value of current `op_type` cell is different from the one in above row (the difference must be one)
->        + look up current `(op_type, ctrl_type)` pair from 'internal rules' collection when value of current `op_delta_aux` is one
+>        + look up current `(op_type, ctrl_type)` pair from 'internal rules' collection when the value of current `op_delta_aux` is one

-+ Data part currently has 3 cols `data_0` ~ `data_2` which dedicate to values whose relations should be provided to be correct by a proof, and 3 additional cols `data_0_ext` ~ `data_2_ext` if 1 field is not enough for represent the value (like codehash and storekey/value).
-Different proof assign specified data on that columns: For proof 1 and 3 (the BMPT proof), the hashes of nodes for the BMPT before and after updating are recorded in `data_0` and `data_1` respectively; for proof 2 `data_0` and `data_1` are used for account hash before and after being updated. proofs can also refer cells in data columns which belong to the rows adjacent to it, i.e. the data which has been provided by another proof.
++ Data part currently has 3 cols `data_0` ~ `data_2` which dedicate to values whose relations should be provided to be correct by a proof, and 3 additional cols `data_0_ext` ~ `data_2_ext` if 1 field is not enough to represent the value (like codehash and storekey/value).
+Different proofs assign specified data on those columns: For proofs 1 and 3 (the BMPT proof), the hashes of nodes for the BMPT before and after updating are recorded in `data_0` and `data_1` respectively; for proof 2 `data_0` and `data_1` are used for account hash before and after being updated.
+Proofs can also refer to cells in data columns which belong to the rows adjacent to it, i.e. the data which has been provided by another proof.

-There are also 2 limb cols for each `data_N` col in case of a 256bit variable and assign it into 2 128-bit limbs, naming as `data_N_limb_0/1`.
+There are also 2 limb cols, named as `data_N_limb_0/1`, for each `data_N` col in case when a 256bit variable is splitted and assigned into them as 2 128-bit limbs.

-Since the transition is provided in a series of adjacent rows (a "block") in our layout, and the proof of state trie being stacked first.
-The beginning row of the proof block always contain the start and end trie root in the transition.
+Since the transition is proved by providing a series of adjacent rows (a "block") in our layout, and the proof of state trie being stacked first.
+The beginning row of the proof block always contains the start and end trie roots in the transition.
 So a `root_aux` col is used to 'carry' the end trie root to the last row of the proof block, to ensure the start trie root of next transition must equal to the end trie root of previous proof block.
 The layout look like follows:

 | series| data_0 *for old_root* | data_1 *for new_root* | root_aux |
 | ----- | -------- | -------- | -------- |